Posts

 The FATCA bill will be implemented in Switzerland in stages starting in July 2014.
 In the meantime, however, the Program will be the main event with respect to FATCA compliance.

 The impact on the U.S. taxpayers with undeclared financial accounts is likely to be a dramatic one, though not unexpected.
-We can already observe a rise in the OVDP (the IRS Offshore Voluntary Disclosure Program) participation and the expectation is that 2014 will reflect a major participation of US non-compliant taxpayers in the program.
+We can already observe a rise in the OVDP (the IRS Offshore Voluntary Disclosure Program now closed) participation and the expectation is that 2014 will reflect a major participation of US non-compliant taxpayers in the program.

 From the IRS perspective, starting the second half of 2014 and especially 2015, we also expect to see a large increase in criminal prosecutions and investigations of U.S. persons with undeclared financial accounts.
 This is because, through OVDP and the Program, the IRS will accumulate a massive amount of information allowing it to target non-compliant taxpayers with terrifying precision.